cspensky/cspensky.info/content/project/pretender.md

 title = "Pretender"

 # Project summary to display on homepage.
-summary = "Framework for re-hosting embedded systems in emulated environments"
+summary = "Framework for re-hosting embedded systems in emulated environments."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""